-Isala hospital in Zwolle is one of the largest non-academic hospitals in the Netherlands.
+Isala Hospital in Zwolle is one of the largest non-academic hospitals in the Netherlands.
 It serves a wide catchment area, including the region between the university cities of Groningen, Utrecht and Nijmegen and also has a large and renowned plastic surgery facility.

 Wezenlanden, the hospital’s day surgery centre, was originally located in an annexe elsewhere in the city, but the plan was to replace and relocate this to the main hospital site.
-It was no longer cost-effective to maintain a separate hospital that provided just a few operating theatres and a clinic.
+It was no longer cost-effective to maintain a separate hospital that provided just a few operating rooms and a clinic.

 The assignment was to create a new treatment centre incorporating an outpatient clinic with a nursing department and a surgical facility for procedures that require a maximum of two overnight stays.
 The complex was to be physically connected to the main hospital, but with its own entrance and reception area.

 Since a new hospital was under construction, one option considered was a traditional build project to extend the main hospital.
 This, however, would have taken around 18 months to complete, extending the lead time of the overall hospital construction project.

 Another important factor was that while the main hospital provides top clinical and extremely specialised care, the day surgery centre provides less complex care in a very competitive marketplace, where the atmosphere and identity play a key role in making the decision.

 Setting up a unique facility separate from the main building allowed the clinic to position itself with the luxury look and feel of a private clinic, while retaining and capitalising on the strong reputation of the main hospital.

 As the footprint was relatively large for a modular build, and the area for the build was compact, Q-bital set up a ‘pop-up factory’ two kilometres from the hospital.
 This meant that the prefabrication and pre-engineering could take place off-site, while achieving a shorter transport distance.